The Perfect 3 Days Barcelona Itinerary For First-Time Visitors

 Morning: Visit the Sagrada Familia

 Kickstart your day with a visit to the Basilica de la Sagrada Familia, an Antoni Gaudi masterpiece!
-You can’t come to Barcelona and not see Sagrada Familia.
+It’s a must-see!

 Its construction began in 1882 and over 140 years later it’s still incomplete.
 But it’s scheduled to be completed by 2026.
 Its fascinating architecture is something that you have to see to believe.